 Spanish can be studied on its own as a single language, or in combination with one of the following languages/subjects:

 - A modern European language: French, German, Russian, Italian, Portuguese, Modern Greek, or Czech (with Slovak).
 Students who do not have an A-level or equivalent in the relevant language may (in all cases except French) combine Spanish with a beginners’ version of the language.
-It is also possible to combine Spanish with Polish or Celtic.
-We generally expect all students wishing to study Celtic or Polish to be beginners, though those with experience are also very welcome to apply.
-(Please note that our Celtic courses are currently under review and will not be available for entry in 2018, or for deferred entry in 2019.)
+It is also possible to combine Spanish with Polish.
+We generally expect all students wishing to study Polish to be beginners, though those with experience are also very welcome to apply.

 - A Middle Eastern Language offered by the Faculty of Oriental Studies: Arabic, Hebrew, Persian, Turkish.
 These languages are all available to beginners with no prior knowledge of the language.